Spray Finishing Furniture With Lacquer

 Solvent Based Lacquers.
 What's The Difference?

-Standard Nitrocellulose lacquer is a fairly forgiving and simple finish to apply.
+Standard Nitrocellulose lacquer (avail. here on Amazon) is a fairly forgiving and simple finish to apply when spray finishing with lacquer.
 Standard Nitrocellulose lacquer does not contain a catalyst.
 That gives it a longer shelf life which can be an important consideration if you only use lacquer on rare occasions.
 You'll find many brands on the market.
 Some brands can be sprayed or brushed.

-Solvent based Pre catalyzed lacquers offers far more protection, are easy to spray, can be self sealing and is also far less susceptible to blushing, making them the most popular finish choice among furniture finishers.
+Pre catalyzed lacquer (avail. here on Amazon) offers far more protection, is easy to spray, can be self sealing and is also far less susceptible to blushing, making it the most popular solvent based finish choice among furniture finishers.
 This type of lacquer has now become the industry standard and most finishers "go to" finish.

-Post catalyzed lacquers and Conversion Varnish are at the top of the food chain when it comes to durability.
-They tend to be a very high build, high solids coating with superior color retention and moisture protection.
+Post catalyzed lacquers and Conversion Varnish (avail. here on Amazon) is at the top of the food chain when it comes to wood finish durability.
+They tend to be a very high build, high solids wood coating with superior color retention and moisture protection.
 The trade off is that for the beginner to intermediate finisher they are a lot more difficult to work with.
 They require a separate catalyst, and must be properly catalyzed by the user upon use.
 If you forget to add the catalyst, the product will never harden.
-They have a short pot life once catalyzed.
-Here is an example of Conversion Varnish.
+Post Catalyzed (meaning its catalyzed "post" purchase by the user) Lacquer and Conversion Varnish both have a short pot life once catalyzed.

 Sealing the wood: